JoaoFula/SnakeGame/README.md

 ## Future plans
 * Fix the current known bugs since they are not supposed to be in the game.
 * Add a pause menu.
-* Add a difficulty option so the player can tone up or down the speed of the snake.
 * Add different maps (walls all around, walls spread around the center of the map).
 * Create an AI to solve the different difficulties of the game.